University of Wisconsin–Eau Claire: History

 In 1974, the Richard E. Hibbard Humanities Hall opened on campus and an addition to the Davies Center was finished three years later in 1977.
 The Allied Health and Clinical Services Building was constructed in 1982 on the north bank of the Chippewa River, and in 1985 an addition to the Nursing building was constructed and opened.
 The construction of the new W.R.
 Davies Center was completed in 2012 and Centennial Hall was completed in 2013, later being opened in 2014.
 The construction of Centennial Hall was the first building on campus to be constructed and funded by "state dollars" in 30 years, while the new Davies Center was funded completely by student fees.
-Towers Hall, initially built in 1966, began a renovation project in 2017 starting with Towers South renovations during the 2017-2018 school year followed by Towers North renovations during the 2018-2019 school year.
+Towers Hall, initially built in 1966, began a renovation project in 2017 starting with Towers South renovations during the 2017–2018 school year followed by Towers North renovations during the 2018–2019 school year.
 This renovation project was funded completely by student housing fees with expenditures over $35 million.

-The University was involved in a gay rights controversy in 2016 when Tom Hilton, an information systems professor, negatively responded to a student email asking for his support for the Eau Queer Film Festival.
+The university was involved in a gay rights controversy in 2016 when Tom Hilton, an information systems professor, negatively responded to a student email asking for his support for the Eau Queer Film Festival.

 UW–Eau Claire was the center of a controversy related to an oak tree sacred to Native Americans.
-Eventually, after much publicity, it was decided to scrap the old plans, despite the large added expense, and build the 48.8 million dollar building at another location.* In September 2016, a free speech board on campus had "UWEC is racist" written on it and it was promptly taken down.
+Eventually, after much publicity, it was decided to scrap the old plans, despite the large added expense, and build the $48.8 million building at another location.
+In September 2016, a free speech board on campus had "UWEC is racist" written on it and it was promptly taken down.
 The board sparked a discussion about racial equity and diversity on campus.

 In 2018, UW-Eau Claire adopted UW-Barron College as a branch campus.
-The "merger" was part of a UW-System wide restructuring plan in an attempt to keep from having to shut down any campuses.
-The goal of merging the two campuses, and the goal of the UW System restructuring, was to expand access to college education for more students in Wisconsin.
+The "merger" was part of a UW-System wide restructuring plan.

-In September 2019, a student’s residence hall door decoration was vandalized with a racial slur against Indigenous people and the words “go back to the rez."

-In November 2019, five football players were suspended from the team for using social media to convey racist messages targeting the campus Black Empowerment Organization.